-Yes, staff and students are required to wear masks when in all public or shared spaces on site.
+As of April 2022, staff and students are recommended to wear masks when in all public or shared spaces on site.
+If a site reaches a 1% positivity rate, masks will be required for a specified period until the positivity rate reaches levels below 1%.